Squeaking Large Keys [spacebar, shift, etc.]

-You can lubricate the key yourself by following these tips:
+You can lubricate the key yourself by following these steps:

-• Apply a small amount of lubricant or oil to the stabilizer bar, being careful not to touch the key switch.
+2. Apply a small amount of lubricant or oil to the stabilizer bar, being careful not to touch the key switch.